Quantum channel tomography and estimation by local test: Introduction

 \begin{corollary}[Channel tomography in diamond norm, \Cref{coro-12120134} restated] Tomography of $\mathcal{E}$ to within diamond norm error $\varepsilon$ can be done using $O(rd_1d_2/\varepsilon^2)$ queries to $\mathcal{E}$. \end{corollary} When $r=d_1d_2$ and $\varepsilon=\Omega(1)$, the result in \cref{coro-12131838} matches the lower bound $\Omega(d_1^2 d_2^2 / \log (d_1 d_2))$ in \cite{rosenthal2024quantum} up to logarithmic factors; and when $r=O(1)$ and $d_2=(1+\Omega(1))d_1$, it matches the lower bound $\Omega((d_2-d_1)d_1/(\varepsilon^2\log 1/\varepsilon))$ in \cite{yoshida2025quantum} up to logarithmic factors. \cref{coro-12131838} is obtained by applying \cref{thm:main-theorem} to a diamond-norm isometry channel tomography algorithm (see \cref{thm-1240018}), which is essentially a slight modification of the $O(d^2/\varepsilon^2)$ unitary channel tomography algorithm in~\cite{haah2023query}.

 Notably, when $rd_2=d_1$ (i.e., when the quantum channel $\mathcal{E}$ can be obtained from a unitary channel followed by tracing out a subsystem), we can achieve the Heisenberg scaling $O(1/\varepsilon)$, even if $\mathcal{E}$ is not a unitary channel.
+We call the parameter regime $rd_2=d_1$ as the boundary regime, since any quantum channel must satisfy the constraint $rd_2\geq d_1$.